yegorsokolov/MT5/README.md

 3. **Realtime trainer** — a Python script that fetches live ticks from MT5, incrementally retrains the model and commits updates to this GitHub repo.
-4. **Auto optimiser** — uses **scikit-optimize** to search signal thresholds, trailing stop distances and RSI levels.
-Any improved settings are written back to `config.yaml` along with the reason in `logs/config_changes.csv`.
+4. **Auto optimiser** — uses **scikit-optimize** to search signal thresholds, window sizes and key RL parameters with cross‑validated walk‑forward backtests.
+Any improved settings are written back to `config.yaml` along with the reason in `logs/config_changes.csv` and logged to MLflow.
 ### Risk management

 Key risk parameters in `config.yaml` include `max_daily_loss`, `max_drawdown`, `max_var`, `max_stress_loss`, `max_cvar` and `var_decay`, which controls the exponential weighting for the filtered VaR calculation.